everslick/push/README.md

-**push** thus inherits *TAB completion*, *history* and *hints* (suggestions at the right of the prompt as you type) while providiing rich line editing feautures like cursor movment, inserting text at the current cursor position, jumping to the first (HOME) or last (END) position of the input buffer, deleting the last word and more.
+**push** thus inherits *TAB completion*, *history* and *hints* (suggestions at the right of the prompt as you type) while providiing rich line editing features like cursor movment, inserting text at the current cursor position, jumping to the first (HOME) or last (END) position of the input buffer, deleting the last word and more.